libp2p/specs/pubsub/gossipsub-wip.md

 The message cache (or `mcache`), is a data structure that stores message IDs and their corresponding messages, segmented into "history windows."
-Each window corresponds to one heartbeat interval, and the windows is shifted during the [heartbeat procedure](#heartbeat) following [gossip emission](#gossip-emission).
+Each window corresponds to one heartbeat interval, and the windows are shifted during the [heartbeat procedure](#heartbeat) following [gossip emission](#gossip-emission).

 The message cache supports the following operations: